kmc-md/KMC-MD/README.md

 # How does it work?
 ![image](https://github.com/kmc-md/KMC-MD/assets/165834656/33e70717-1763-467c-92c6-ed30997e6262)
+Our framework leverages MD to maintain a Boltzmann distribution of states, and KMC to model reactions and structural changes efficiently.
+Integrating high-resolution techniques such as Molecular Dynamics (MD) with KMC is crucial for accurately maintaining the system in thermodynamically relevant configurations on its potential energy surface (PES).
+On the other hand, atomistic MD simulations, while detailed, are limited by the short time steps (1 fs = 10-15 s) to accurately capture atomic vibrations, in that way restricting simulations to microseconds.32 Overall, the inherent limitations of MD necessitate a combination with KMC to both preserve the atomic-scale detail and extend the simulation timescales significantly (10^3 – 10^6 s).

 # Instructions for Running KMC-MD Simulation:
 This script was created for the execution of Kinetic Monte Carlo (KMC) coupled with Molecular Dynamics (MD) simulations, for studying the dehydrochlorination (DHC) process of PVC.